TimothyGillespie/PYComplexNumbers/README.md

 A python class for complex numbers.

 Planned:
-- Creating a documentary of the commands with exampls (two seperate files)
+- Creating a documentary of the commands with examples (two seperate files)
-- Adding another class for complex numbers in polar form
-- n-th roots of a complex number
-- power of complex numbers
+- Possibly seperating the Classes in two files?